 There are affiliate links are in this post.

 Now that my children are getting a pinch older, I am surprised by how excited they get over holidays.
 Every holiday brings it’s own special kind of excitement, especially a holiday like Valentine’s Day!

 Since Valentine’s Day is approaching, I decided to go see what sort of decorations we had stored down in the basement.
 Unfortunately, my search proved fruitless and I was quite disappointed with my utter lack of Valentine’s Day crafts and decorations.

 When I came back upstairs, I asked my daughter why she was looking forward to Cupid’s special day.
 I was expecting something along the lines of getting to eat candy.
 Instead, my adorable daughter told me:

 “Because it’s for loving.
 We get to tell each other how much we love each other.”

-Make a heart mold out of tinfoil.
-Take 8 inch by 12 inch sheet of tinfoil.
+Step 1: Make a heart mold out of tinfoil.
+Take an 8-inch by 12-inch sheet of tinfoil.
 Fold into a strip 1 inch wide.
 Once you have your strip, fold over again to a half inch strip.
 Sharply crease your strip.
 Shape into a heart shape.
 Tape open ends together.
 Place on a tin foil covered cookie sheet.

-Cut your twine.
-I measured out two 3 foot lengths for each heart.
+Step 3: Cut your twine.
+I measured out two 3 foot lengths for each twine heart.
 Dip into paper mache paste and thoroughly coat.
 Squeeze excess glue off the twine.
 Lay into heart molds.